VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/VoiceControl/VoiceControl.md

 # Voice Control

 Adds additional commands over graphical UI to control a phone by voice commands.
-A user of Voice Control can see, but can't touch their phone, as a result he can pronounce commands lite "select Pepperoni", "tap purchase" or "close screen". iPhone recognizes speech, convert it to text and links command to elements' description.
+A user of Voice Control can see, but can't touch their phone, as a result he can pronounce commands lite "select Pepperoni", "tap purchase" or "close screen". iPhone recognises speech, convert it to text and links command to elements' description.

 @Metadata {
     @PageImage(